 Mr. Price is a member of the International Trademark Association (INTA), serves on its Public and Media Relations Committee, and attends its annual meetings (named Best Dressed in Dallas by WTR for "full cowboy regalia").
 He served on the Hiring Committee for Venable's Washington, DC office for three years (when the firm's summer associate program was ranked as one of the top in the country by Vault), he recently served on the Partnership Selection Committee, and now serves on the firm's Diversity Committee.
 With a colleague, he won the DC office's Sir Francis Drake Bocce Tournament.
 In pro bono matters, he represents DC Central Kitchen and Together We Bake.
 Outside of Venable, he mentored a promising paralegal for ten years, culminating in her graduation from law school summa cum laude

 .
-In his spare time, he is a guitarist of 30 years, either playing in the office's annual Halloween contest / talent show, which he has won and emceed, or as lead guitarist in the local band Noise in the Basement, which won Law Rocks DC 2016 (called the #1 moment of the international tour) and performed at Law Rocks LA 2017 at the world-famous Whiskey a Go Go.
+In his spare time, he is a guitarist of 30 years and has performed at the DC office's annual Halloween contest / talent show, which he has won and emceed.
+He is also lead guitarist in the local band Noise in the Basement, which won Law Rocks DC 2016 and 2017 (called the #1 moment of the 2016 international tour) and performed at Law Rocks LA 2017 at the world-famous Whiskey a Go Go.